user28060/Supervised-Schema-Matching-for-disparate-data-sources-using-LLMs/README.md

 All, results, and visualizations are organized by research question in the 'Experiments.ipynb' notebook.

+### ----  ⚠️ The code will be made available in the repository ----

 This way, the template promotes:

 - the use of [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/), [semantic versionning](https://semver.org/) and [semantic releasing](https://github.com/cycjimmy/semantic-release-action) which automates the whole package release workflow including: determining the next version number, generating the release notes, and publishing the artifacts (project tarball, docker images, etc.)